 The Bryant University Physician Assistant Program participates in the Central Application Service for Physician Assistants (CASPA).
 Students applying to the Bryant PA Program must follow the application instructions on the CASPA Website www.caspaonline.org.

-Applicants must hold a baccalaureate degree from a regionally accredited institution.
+- Applicants must hold a baccalaureate degree from a regionally accredited institution by October 1, 2021.

 - Applicants must have maintained an overall undergraduate minimum 3.0 GPA

 - Applicant must have maintained a prerequisite GPA of 3.0

 Applicant must complete the Graduate Record Exam (GRE)

 - No minimum is required on the GRE, but performance will be used to determine eligibility and competitiveness